MarcusGrass/MarcusGrass.github.io/pages/projects/RustLinuxKernelModule.md

 When working with unsafe and raw pointers in `Rust` it's easy to get it wrong, it's best to keep `Rust`'s aliasing rules top of mind when trying:

 > There can only be one mutable reference and no other references to some object, alternatively there can be
 > however many immutable reference to an object at a given time.
-> The data behind an immutable reference must not change immutably while holding the reference.
+> The data behind an immutable reference must not change while holding the reference.

 What this means in practice is that if an immutable reference is taken to a `file`-struct backed by a pointer that the kernel provides, and that pointer is changed while holding the reference, that's UB.